Ready to hire your new product manager?

 Furthermore, you open your business up to the global talent pool.

 You’re not restricted to the candidates in your local area — you can scour the world to find the best person for the job.

 Working with a remote manager is convenient, cost-effective, and almost as simple as it would be if they were in your office.
-There are of course, some challenges, but these are easily surmountable (here’s some advice on that point)
+There are, of course, some challenges, but these are easily surmountable (here’s some advice on that point)

-The latest product management tools allow PMs to create roadmaps and prioritize tasks with ease, no matter their proximity to key stakeholder.
+The latest product management tools allow PMs to create roadmaps and prioritize tasks with ease, no matter their proximity to the key stakeholder.